kalekdev/uni/semester-1/lineare-algebra/notes.typ

 $
 Where $bold(A_(lambda_i)) = bold(A) - lambda_i bold(I)$.

-If eigenvectors are needed as well as the eigenvalues, it is best to compute $det(bold(A) - lambda bold(I))$ using Gaussian elimination, so that the reduced form can be reused in the above eigenvector LGSs.
+If eigenvectors are needed as well as the eigenvalues, it is best to compute $det(bold(A) - lambda bold(I))$ using Gaussian elimination (IMPORTANT: This is not equal $det(bold(A)))$, so that the reduced form can be reused in the above eigenvector LGSs.
 However, handling the $lambda$s in elimination can be tricky when all other elements in that column are either 0 or in terms of $lambda$.
 Sometimes a row can be divided so a certain element becomes 1, which can then accordingly be multiplied by a term involving $lambda$ (for example $(lambda+2)$) allowing another row to eliminate that element.

+LTD: Review Vieta's Theorem for finding roots.
+First root can be found using the constant term due to the Fundamental THeorem of Algebra. subsequent roots can be found by substuting this in to Vieta's Formulas and rearranging

 === Gershgorin Disk Theorem
 Polynomials of degree $n >= 5$ have no definite formula for solutions, eigenvalues of matrices with more than 4 columns must be found using numerical methods, expensive and numerically unstable operations.